Code-Institute-Submissions/dennyshow-milestone-project-2/README.md

 The navigation is easy and smooth for users.
 The colour shceme was very simple and makes the site quite visible and readable.

-Please note I have insisted for the contrast of blue to be different as I was advised it will be more beneficial to have a lighter contrast for readability purposes.

 ## Features

-* All the images for this project have been aquicred via google.
+* Images for this project have been acquired via google.

+* Nav - Bootstrap used for quick production of modern CSS and use of their predefinded classes.

 * IntroJS was used to improve UX and navigate site.

-* Nav - Bootstrap used for quick production of modern CSS and use of their predefinded classes.

-* Videos section - All the videos used on this site are Youtube embeds.
-Youtube used for ease of access to view the bands videos so the user/fan does not have to be redirected from the bands site to see their youtube videos.
+* DC Charts - Was used to display all data on site

-* Gallery -  Icons was used to improve the UX for the gallery when viewed by a fan/visitor.
+* Favicons -  Icons was used to improve the UX for the logo when viewed by a fan/visitor.

-* Wireframing- I just did some mock ups on paper of how the site generally look and feel.
+* Wireframing- I just did some mock ups on paper of how the site generally should look and feel.

 ### Possible feature to implement

+* Animate - Could be possible to add some anime interactions

+*

 ### Getting Started